 The Harvard Study of Moods and Cycles found that, of the 658 women who took part:

-There’s some evidence that the risk of feeling depressed on birth control is higher if you have a history of depression.
+There’s some evidence that the risk of feeling depressed on birth control is higher if you have a history of depression or psychiatric conditions.

-But this shouldn’t be a reason not to take it.
+While this is not necessarily reassuring, it shouldn’t be a reason not to take it.